heru-himawan-tl/fdaf/core-source/README.md

 3. The F.D.A.F Web Application - web application base extension inside `./webapp/` directory

 All sources within this directory should be untouched.
-To add the additional or custom sources, you may consider to place something in `../custom-source`.
+To add additional or custom sources, you may consider to place something in `../custom-core-source/`.